eddyzow/PCB-Hacker-Badge/README.md

 # PCB-Hacker-Badge
 A PCB business card for Hack Club's Undercity hackathon with special features!
-An upgrade to my original PCB business card, this card features an upgrade to Type 5 NFC (ST25DV) from Type 2, two LEDs instead of one, increased NFC field range, and additional updated information about myself.
+An upgrade to my original PCB business card, this card features two LEDs instead of one and additional updated information about myself.
 Created for Hack Club's Highway program.

 # PCB Design